rbertolusso/intubate/README.md

 `intubate` depends only on `base` library, so its implementation is very lean.

-To be able to continue to include more interfaces without bloating your system, as people tend to use a given subset of packages according to their needs, starting from version 0.99.3 (not yet submitted) `intubate` **will not** install the packages that include the interfaced functions.
-You need to install them yourself, and load the corresponding libraries before or after loading `intubate` (but before using them in your pipelines).
-This way people oriented only to one of: traditional statistics, machine learning, finance, bio-statistics, bio-informatics, ..., will not have to install all the packages if they intend to use only a subset of them.
+To be able to continue to include more interfaces without bloating your machine, starting from version 0.99.3 (not yet submitted) `intubate` **will not** install the packages that contain the functions that are interfaced.
+You will need to install them yourself, and load the corresponding libraries before or after loading `intubate` (but before using them in your pipelines), including `magrittr`.
+This way people oriented only to one of: traditional statistics, machine learning, finance, bio-statistics, bio-informatics, ..., will not have to install
+*all* the packages for which interfaces are provided if they intend to use only a subset of them.
+They only need to install the subset of packages they intend to use.

 `intubate` *also* let's
 you **create your own interfaces** "on demand", **right now**, giving you